- Subtopic

 Sponsored effort during leave or flexible work arrangements (FWA)

-When investigators are on leaves of absence, sabbatical or reduced effort due to a flexible work arrangement (FWA), the department/unit grant manager must ensure that:
+When an investigator is on a leave of absence, sabbatical or has reduced effort due to a flexible work arrangement (FWA), the department/unit grant manager must ensure that:

 Unacceptable practices